1918 VPI Gobblers football team: North Carolina SATC

-VPI beat the North Carolina Tar Heels, though the game is not counted as official by UNC.
-18–7.
+VPI beat the North Carolina Tar Heels 18–7, but the game is not counted as official by UNC.
 (University of North Carolina officials did not recognize the 1918 football team as a varsity program because it was under the auspices of the SATC).
 VPI, who outweighed UNC by 15 pounds per man, drove to the 10-yard line in the first three minutes, but was unable to score.
 In the second quarter, Crisp scored a touchdown on a fake end run from the 6-yard line.
 UNC's Bristol had a 70-yard run soon after, to the 20-year line.
 A forward pass from Pharr to Fearrington resulted in a touchdown for UNC.

 In the third quarter a series of passes from UNC took the Tar Heels to the 15-yard line, then Crocker intercepted a pass a ran 90 yards for the touchdown.
 Rangley of VPI plunged for the final score in the fourth quarter.

 The starting lineup for VPI was: Roden (left end), Rangley (left tackle), Tilson (left guard), Resh (center), Quarles (right guard), Pierce (right tackle), Hardwick (right end), Crisp (quarterback), Robinson (left halfback), Maddox (right halfback), Bonney (fullback).
 The substitutes were: Crocker, Hitchens, Huddle, Hurst, Rice, Sharner and Whitmore.

+The starting lineup for North Carolina SATC was: Gibson (left end), Allan Gant (left tackle), M. C. McQueen (left guard), A. R. McNeely (center), Nichols (right guard), Carter (right tackle), Holt (right end), Frank Lowe (quarterback), Charles Herty (left halfback), Henry Bristol (right halfback), James Fearrington (fullback).
+The substitutes were: Austin, Brown, L. H. Kernodle, Fred Pharr and Smith.